gohugoio/hugo/docs/content/templates/debugging.md

 These snippets use the `printf` function available in all Go templates.
 This function is an alias to the Go function, [fmt.Printf](http://golang.org/pkg/fmt/).

-### What type of page is this?

-Does Hugo consider this page to be a "Node" or a "Page"?
-(Put this snippet at the top level of your template.
-Don't use it inside of a `range` loop.)

-    {{ printf "%T" . }}

 ### What variables are available in this context?